StellarWarp/CombinativeClass/README.md

   - zero exposed macro
 - intellisense friendly :
   - test on msvc tool chain : intellisense can infer the member and method of the combinative class
-  - idea IDE rider fail to infer the type

 ## Sample